learn-co-curriculum/phrg-js-spa-project/README.md

   README.md
 ```

-For more about setting up your backend, you can reference the lesson on [Creating a Rails API from Scratch](https://github.com/learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch).
+For more about setting up your backend, reference the lesson on [Creating a Rails API from Scratch](https://github.com/learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch) and the [Setup Walkthrough](https://github.com/powerhome/phrg-js-spa-project/blob/master/setup-walkthrough.md) included in this repository.

 ## <a id="what-to-expect-in-your-project-review"></a>What To Expect In Your Project Review